Somebody Tried to Hide a Backdoor in a Popular JavaScript npm Package - Slashdot

 break the bones in both their hands.

-Dangers of relying on the Tower of Abstraction (Score:2)
+Dangers of relying on the Tower of Abstraction (Score:4, Insightful)

 We all know that JavaScript is a pretty messy language to work with unless you're using some sort of framework.
 Part of that is that it's been pushed to do way more than it ever was designed to do and is hyper-complex as a result.

 I guess my question is how far up the abstraction tower goes.
 Why would developers pull hundreds of libraries from dozens of sources just to build a simple program?
+And more importantly, why would you dynamically pull these resources instead of building against a known-good set, and only update one of your dependencies when you've tested it completely?

+I know software is all about move-fast-and-break-things these days, but the "trust the Internet implicitly for all my source packages" is one thing I can't get my head around.

-And more importantly, why would you dynamically pull these resources instead of building against a known-good set, an
+I guess my question is how far up the abstraction tower goes.
+Why would developers pull hundreds of libraries from dozens of sources just to build a simple program?
+And more importantly, why would you dynamically pull these resources instead of building against a known-good set, and only update one of your dependencies when you've tested it completely?